codedragon/stacktrace/slides.md

 ![alt text](assets/how-to-make-golden-syrup.jpg "https://nishamadhulika.com/en/788-homemade-golden-syrup.html")

-## Let's say we are currently adding the sugar to make the syrup for the buttercream for the cake.
+[comment]: # Let's say we are currently adding the sugar to make the syrup for the buttercream for the cake.